jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/tde.md

 # Oracle Transparent Data Encryption (TDE)

 ## Introduction
 This workshop introduces the various features and functionality of Oracle Transparent Data Encryption (TDE).
 It gives the user an opportunity to learn how to configure those features in order to encrypt sensitive data.
+For the uses of this LiveLab, it wall also give us encrypted tablespaces to apply compression to in the next lab.

 *Estimated Lab Time:* 45 minutes